-Is Ammonia Harmful For Hair?
+Myth or Fact: Is Ammonia Bad For Your Hair?

 If you’ve ever sat in a salon chair and felt that sharp, stinging scent hit the back of your throat, you’ve met ammonia.
 While it’s a staple in the world of permanent hair color, it’s also one of the most debated chemicals in the beauty industry.

-Ammonia In Hair Color
+Why Is Ammonia Present In Hair Color Dyes?

 In simple words, Ammonia is the reason your hair color shows up on your hair.
 Without ammonia (or a chemical substitute), the dye would simply sit on top of the hair and wash away in a single shower.